Do EU organic rules for wine leave glass half empty?

 Health-conscious consumers tend to shy away from products containing sulphites which are added as preservatives to wine, foods and cosmetics but can be an irritant which causes rashes and wheezing in people who are sensitive to them.

-Under the new EU regulation which kicks in with this year's wine harvest, maximum sulphite content for organic wine will be cut by 50 mg per liter from the levels allowed for conventional dry wines and by 30 mg per liter for sweet wines.
+Under the new EU regulation which kicks in with this year's wine harvest, maximum sulphite content for organic wine will be cut by 50 mg per litre from the levels allowed for conventional dry wines and by 30 mg per litre for sweet wines.

-That means newly labeled dry red organic wine will be allowed a sulphite content of up to 100 mg per liter, while up to 150 mg per liter of sulphites could be added to organic white and rose dry wines.
+That means newly labelled dry red organic wine will be allowed a sulphite content of up to 100 mg per litre, while up to 150 mg per litre of sulphites could be added to organic white and rose dry wines.

 "We are not satisfied," Domenico Bosco, wine expert at Italy's biggest farmers' association Coldiretti, said.